 A Latin Odyssey

-In early spring of this year, we embarked on a three-week trip across South America that started with a 10-hour long flight from Los Angeles to Santiago, Chile.
+In early spring of this year, we embarked on a three-week trip across South America with a 10-hour flight from Los Angeles to Santiago, Chile.
 We flew via LATAM Airlines (a merger between Chile’s former national carrier, LAT, and Brazil’s TAM Linhas Aereas in 2012) — time mostly spent trying our best to get some decent sleep.

 To our delight, a few minutes later, an amiable senora who spoke fluent English took over the reception desk and explained that we could use the 2nd-floor lounge area with a toilet.
 She also took all our luggage for safekeeping and ensured that they were all accounted for in case we decided to go out while waiting for our unit to become available.